 After a brief closure the Christchurch Gondola has been reopened to offer visitors the opportunity for unrivalled panoramas across the cityscape once more.
 A trip on the gondola will take around 10 minutes and encompass just under one kilometre of Christchurch's metropolitan area.
 The culmination of the ride comes in the form of the magnificent Port Hill ridges, which mark the boundary between the city and Lyttelton Harbour in the south.
 On clear days the formidable rises of the Southern Alps will pepper the horizon.
 It's one of the best visual introductions to the remarkable geography of New Zealand's South Island.

-Around Christchurch there’s a real variety of ski options.
-The closest can be found at the Springfield Porters ski field, which is well-geared for intermediate riders and can cater well for absolute beginners (there’s a well-established ski school).
-Further afield (around 90 minutes’ drive from Christchurch), Mount Hutt is one of the dominant ski destinations west of the Canterbury plains.
+Around Christchurch there is a real variety of ski options.
+The closest can be found at the Springfield Porters ski field, which is well-geared for intermediate riders and can cater well for absolute beginners.
+Further afield (around 90 minutes drive from Christchurch), Mount Hutt is one of the dominant ski destinations west of the Canterbury plains.
 The resort here forms the largest skiable area in all of South Island, with challenging rides for every skill level and a wealth of off-piste terrain options.
-If you’re willing to travel even further and into the very heart of the island, the four separate ski fields at Mount Cook Mackenzie offer some of the least touristy slopes in all of the Southern Alps.
+If you are willing to travel even further and into the very heart of the island, the four separate ski fields at Mount Cook Mackenzie offer some of the least touristy slopes in all of the Southern Alps.

 Fishing & Fun on the Rivers

 Close to Christchurch, the Rakaia River cuts through the Canterbury plains.
-It’s revered as one of the best spots for salmon fishing in the whole of South Island, and enjoys a long season from November to March.
-If you’re visiting in February, be sure not to miss the annual Rakaia Salmon Fishing Competition, which has been a national pastime since its establishment in 1983.
-If you’re after something a little more fast-paced then Discovery Jet run high-speed trips down the Rakaia River.
-But be warned, they aren’t for the faint-hearted.
+It's revered as one of the best spots for salmon fishing in the whole of South Island, and enjoys a long season from November to March.
+If you are visiting in February, be sure not to miss the annual Rakaia Salmon Fishing Competition, which has been a national pastime since its establishment in 1983.
+If you are after something a little more fast-paced then Discovery Jet run high-speed trips down the Rakaia River.
+But be warned, they are not for the faint-hearted.